tytydraco/yessleep/out/Christmas_Nightmare_House.md

 These thoughts raged through my skull, and I wanted to voice them, but I tamped down the urge telling myself that I was just being silly.
 That this strange paranoia was unfounded with no relation to reality.

-“Joel Donaldson.”
+“Joel.”
 Santa announced in that booming voice.
 “Yours is the first name signed.
 Time to see if you’re naughty or nice.”

 Joel stepped forward with a comical flourish.
 I noticed that his face was radiant with a blend of happiness and just a little bit too much alcohol consumed in our day of revels.
 “I’m ready for my present!” he announced with all the innocence and expectation of someone who truly thought that was right in the world.

 “You will get your just reward,” Santa declared somberly.
 He held up the scroll in front of him and let it unfurl.
 He read it aloud.
-“Joel Donaldson, you are on the . . . naughty list!”
+“Joel, you are on the . . . naughty list!”

 “Ooooo,” Joel said mockingly with a smile and a wave of his hands.